Finding the best travel backpack brands can be a real brain-teaser as you can find so many choices.

 We also tend to worry about a lot of things: what capacity?
 Will it be big enough?
 Too big?
 Will I be able to wear it easily?
 Is a backpack the most appropriate travel bag for the way I travel?…

-Recently, I bought a new backpack for my travels and I spent several days reading descriptions, backpack buying guide, customer reviews… I went to stores to be able to look at the materials, the finishes, get an idea of the weights, which allowed me to totally disqualify Decathlon brand, which did not evolve with time (materials, coarse finishes).
+Recently, I bought a new backpack for my travels and I spent several days reading descriptions, best travel backpack reviews, customer reviews… I went to stores to be able to look at the materials, the finishes, get an idea of the weights, which allowed me to totally disqualify Decathlon brand, which did not evolve with time (materials, coarse finishes).

-To save you time, I am sharing my research with you.
+To save you time, I am sharing my research of the best travel backpack 2019 with you.
 They will help you to ask the right questions and choose the best travel backpack for your needs.

 I will help you in particular to know if you should choose a backpack or a rigid suitcase, you will know why I advise you to use two backpacks and which backpack to choose, which questions to ask yourself to make the right choice, which elements to look at and finally you will find a selection of the best backpacks currently on the market and backpack reviews.